Raigam Tele'es

 Raigam Tele'es (රයිගම් ටෙලි සම්මාන) is an award bestowed to distinguished individuals involved with Sri Lanka's television screen, each year by the Kingdom of Raigam, Sri Lanka, in recognition of the various contributions made by them to the Sri Lankan teledrama industry, television programs, and media sector in the preceding year.
 The Raigam Tele'es is one of the most popular television program events in Sri Lanka.
-The awards were first introduced in 2005 and have been continuously undertaken with one interruption in 2021.
+The awards were first introduced in 2005.

 History

-Established exclusively for the recognition and appreciation of the efforts and achievements of artists, technicians, and everyone associated with the teledrama industry, Raigam Tele Awards Ceremony this time promises to be the biggest and the best awards ceremony held in Sri Lanka.
+Established to recognize those in the teledrama industry, including artists and technicians, the Raigam Tele Awards Ceremony is an awards ceremony held in Sri Lanka.

 Awards given

 In 2005, the award ceremony commenced with 19 awards, which increased to 55 awards in 2022.
 The awards are categorized into five sections Best Award category, Popular Award category, Talent Awards, Prathibha Prabha Award and Janagatha Award Category.
 In 2010, Raigam Tele'es, the award for the popular mega teledrama was given to Ithin Eeta Passe directed by Chandika Wijayasena and produced by ITN and Nilwala Video Team.
 However, the award was not awarded in the following years.